dAppServer/devops/docs/index.md

-# Platform Agnostic Build Tool
+# Host Platform Agnostic Build Tool

 Our build system is a framework that allows any project to utilise and automate derivative docker base images via CI Pipelines